-We are a grassroots, all-volunteer team of members of the Washington, D.C. community united by a passion to share skills and build community ties.
+We are a team of volunteers from the Washington, D.C. community united by a passion to share skills and build community ties.
 We first started discussing the idea of forming KAMA DC in June 2016 and held our very first class in December 2016.
 KAMA DC is a registered 501(c)(3) non-profit organization.

 We meet in the Adams Morgan Community Center (part of The Line Hotel) at 7pm on Wednesdays.

 Muhammad Khalid Rabia and his wife Nadia are from Homs, Syria.
 Homs is famous throughout the Middle East for its pastries and Muhammad worked as a pastry chef before the conflict broke out.
 They left Syria and spent three years in Jordan before coming to the United States.
 Muhammad currently works for an IT company, and he and Nadia still cook in their spare time.
 They have three sons - Munir, Amir, and Tareq.
 Nadia has taught a Syrian cooking class and Muhammad taught a Syrian pastries class.

 Anna was born in the middle of Russia where they have very cold and long winters.
 Because of that, when she was a child, she began reading a lot and creating stories.
 The power of love brought her to the US, and she got married last year.
 As an immigrant, she says any type of interaction in English is challenging for her.
 Sometimes she finds it difficult to express herself as she would like to.
 Anna leads writing workshops as an effort to show other people something important, honest, and light about herself.
 Anna strongly believes that we are made of the stories that we tell each other.